zoolex/war_variant/README.md

 **Alex Zhou**

-#What problem is being solved?
+# What problem is being solved?

-The goal of this project is to design an autonomous agent that can learn to play a competitve, turn basec card game using reinforcement learning.
+The goal of this project is to design an autonomous agent that can learn to play a competitve, turn based card game using reinforcement learning.

 Specifically, the problem is to enable an AI to:
 - Decide which card to play from their hidden hand
 - Decide how much to bet under uncertainty
 - Decide whether to call or fold when facing an opponent's bet

+# Game Overview
+This is a strategic variant of the classic card game War:
+- Each player starts with 13 random cards (values 2-14, where 11-14 = J, Q, K, A)
+- Each player also starts with 1,000 coins
+- Each round:
+    - Player 1 bets first (AI goes first)
+    - The other player may call or fold
+    - Both players pay a fixed buy-in (50 coins)
+    - Both players pick a card to place
+    - Higher card wins the round and the pot
+- After 13 rounds (or bankruptcy), the higher balance wins

 # How to Run

 1) Train the AI (Optional)

 Run the training script first: python train_model.py

-You will be prompted for the number of training games (default - 100, recommended - 10,000)
+You will be prompted for the number of training games (default - 100, recommended - >10,000)
 - The Ai plays against a randomized opponent
 - The model is saved to war_ai_model.pkl